 Cheap Accommodation: Baymont by Wyndham Pierre – Starts at only $49

-Baymont by Wyndham Pierre is an affordable hotel and home to an amazing pool and spa.
+Baymont by Wyndham Pierre is an affordable hotel and home to a fantastic pool and spa.
 It also has a variety of other activities and amenities that you and your family will love.
 From a beautiful on-site restaurant to the children’s playground, it’s built for everyone in the community.

 Room types in Baymont are non-smoking.
-And, you can book any kind of room from those with a double bed, king bed, king bed suite to those with a king bed suite and a sofa set, free WiFi, hot breakfast, and refrigerator.
+And you can book any room from those with a double bed, king bed, and king bed suite to those with a king bed suite and a sofa set, free WiFi, hot breakfast, and refrigerator.

 Mid-range Hotel and Accommodation: Ramkota Hotel- Starts at $88

 Ramkota Hotel is a boutique hotel known for its luxurious and restful sleep experience.
-It offers a wide range of services and amenities, perfect for tourists and business travelers.
+It offers many services and amenities, perfect for tourists and business travelers.

 - One king bed